Earn Passive Income From September Dividend Stocks

 But promise me this…

-I suggest first looking at a stock’s dividend yield, dividend history, dividend growth rate, dividend safety and dividend payout ratio.
-To see what they tell you.
+I suggest first looking at a stock’s dividend yield, dividend history, dividend growth rate, dividend safety and dividend payout ratio to see what they tell you.

-That’s what I do.
-Then I look at the timing of dividend payments.
-Especially if I desire to fill out a low spot.
-In my monthly dividend income stream.
+Then and only then do I look at the timing of dividend payments.
+And I do so mainly to fill out a low spot in my monthly dividend income stream.

-For September dividends, the ex-date will typically fall in August.
+Furthermore, for September dividends, the ex-date will typically fall in August.
 But every stock is different.

-And when you make that stock purchase.
-Before the ex-dividend date.
-Be sure to trade stocks for free.
+And when you make that stock purchase before the ex-dividend date, be sure to trade stocks for free.

 That’s what I do.
 And I use the Webull app to make my trades.
 It’s fast, powerful, and easy to use.

 You can learn more about Webull here.